 - The driver submits to the breath test before an arrest

-- Police violated the driver’s right to obtain an independent blood, breath or urine test
+- Police violated the driver’s right to obtain independent blood, breath, or urine test

-- Police failed to substantially comply with rules or procedure regarding the Intoxilyzer 5000
+- Police failed to substantially comply with rules or procedures regarding the Intoxilyzer 5000

 Possible violations of the Intoxilyzer 5000 rules include: